 Bronchiectasis Causes and Risk Factors

-In the United States, childhood infections such as whooping cough and measles used to cause many cases of bronchiectasis.
-However, these infections are now less common because of vaccines and antibiotics.
+In the past, childhood infections such as whooping cough and measles caused many U.S. cases of bronchiectasis.
+However, these infections are now less common, because of vaccines and antibiotics.
+These days, childhood bronchiectasis is usually caused by cystic fibrosis (CF), primary ciliary dyskinesia (PCD), and certain disorders that weaken the (the body’s natural defense system).
+These conditions rarely lead to bronchiectasis among adults.

 Bronchiectasis can develop at any age.
-Overall, two-thirds of people who have the condition are women.
-However, in children, the condition is more common in boys than in girls.
+Half of cases develop after 65 years of age, and most cases worldwide are diagnosed in women.
+In children, however, the condition is more common in boys than in girls.

 How do you get it?

 - Congenital bronchiectasis affects infants and children.
-It's the result of a problem with how the lungs form in a fetus.
+It results from genetic factors that affect how the lungs form in a fetus.

 - Acquired bronchiectasis occurs as a result of another condition or factor.
 This type of bronchiectasis can affect adults and older children.
 Acquired bronchiectasis is more common than the congenital type.

-Damage to the walls of the airways – for example, from a lung infection – usually causes acquired bronchiectasis.
-Examples of lung infections that can lead to bronchiectasis include:
+Damage to the walls of the airways — for example, from a more severe lung infection or repeated infections — usually causes acquired bronchiectasis.

 Other conditions, such as an airway blockage, also can lead to bronchiectasis.
 Many things can cause a blockage, such as a growth or a noncancerous tumor.
 An inhaled object, such as a piece of a toy or a peanut that you inhaled as a child, also can cause an airway blockage.